rivt-info/rivtinfo.github.io/index.md

 separate documents for private or "shared template" purposes.

 Engineering document software is widely available but presents barriers to sharing and reuse (see table).
-It has high initial cost, continuous upgrade costs, limited report formatting, limited version control, and mutual incompatibility.
+The barriers include high initial cost, continuous upgrade costs, limited report formatting, limited version control, and mutual incompatibility.
 Consequentially nearly identical engineering documents are repeatedly written from scratch, simply because reusable documents and templates are unavailable. **rivt** was developed to change this.

 ```{figure} _static/img/table1.png
 :scale: 80 %